public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 this time due to the state of the schedulable.@Deprecated public void setProcessingGroupParameters(ProcessingGroupParameters group)

-ProcessingGroupParameters
+ProcessingGroupParameters of this.

 This change becomes effective under conditions determined by the scheduler controlling the schedulable.
 For instance, the change may be immediate or it may be delayed until the next release of the schedulable.
 See the documentation for the scheduler for details.